-Course Description: Students learn effective skills to interact competently with clients, including sensitivity to clients' emotional, social and mental health needs, as well as appropriate documentation of clients' health assessment, physical condition, and overall well-being.
-Skills must meet requirements of the Colorado State Board of Nursing.
-Students will be required to pass a background check and drug screening.
+Course Description: Students learn effective skills and use simulation to interact competently with patients, including sensitivity their cultural, emotional, social and mental health needs, as well as appropriate care and health documentation, their physical condition, and overall wellness.
+Skills must meet the requirements of the Colorado State Board of Nursing and complete 16 hours of clinical learning experience in a long-term care facility.
+Students will be required to pass a background check and drug screening, which are required by the state.